Skip to main content

 Pizza!!!
 Pizza!!!
 Pizza!!!

-I'm sure most of us have eaten pizza at least once in our lives.
-I remember eating pizza since I was a little girl.....and I absolutely love them.
+I’m certain most of us have enjoyed pizza at least once in our lives.
+For me, it’s been a favorite since childhood—I’ve loved it ever since I was a little girl.

 Pizza is typically yeasted flatbread.
 The modern pizza was invented in Naples, Italy, and the dish and its variants have since become popular and common in many areas of the world.
 Foods similar to pizza have been made since the neolithic age.
 Records of people adding other ingredients to bread to make it more flavorful can be found throughout ancient history.
 The ancient Greeks covered their bread with oils, herbs and cheese.